Joul24py/UAA-ICI-Thesis/01-doc/02-concepts/000-setup-guide.md

 print(pyautogui.position())
 ```

 Then, when we have this values, we can store them in ```x``` and ```y``` variables that we'll use in the following script.
-Now, when everything is ready to be executed, the headset connected, Emotiv running, OpenViBE fully connected and configured, it's time to run the following script:
+Now, when everything is ready to be executed, the headset connected, Emotiv running, OpenViBE fully connected and configured, it's time to run the following script (which can be found also in this repository as the [01-run-update-stream.py](https://github.com/Joul24py/UAA-ICI-Thesis/blob/main/02-code/02-code/01-run-update-stream.py) file):

 ```python
 import pyautogui